ringknight/nerdio-actions/nme/terraform/README.md

 - Azure Automation Account for runbook execution
 - Key Vault for secure credential storage
 - Virtual Network with private endpoints for secure connectivity
-- Azure AD application and service principal with required permissions
+- Entra ID application and service principal with required permissions
 - Monitoring and logging with Application Insights and Log Analytics
 - Shared Image Gallery for custom images